-When PV is plotted against pressure for real or Van der Waals gases Amagat curve obtained.
+When PV is plotted against pressure for real or Van der Waals gases, the Amagat curve obtained.

 - Real gases pass through porous plug from higher pressure to lower pressure within the insulated enclosure, there occurs a change of temperature.

-- Real gases have inter-molecular attraction and when the gas expands, the molecules have to spend kinetic energy to overcome inter-molecular attraction and so the temperature of the gas drops down.
+- Real gases have inter-molecular attraction and when expands, the molecules have to spend more kinetic energy to overcome inter-molecular attraction compare to an ideal gas.
+Therefore, the temperature drops down.

-An important single parameter called the compressibility used to compare the extent of deviation of the real gas from ideal behavior.
+An example of a single parameter called the compressibility used to compare the extent of deviation of the real gases from ideal behavior.

 Z = PV/RT

-- Z=1, the gas is ideal gas or there is no deviation from ideal behavior.
+- When Z=1, there is no deviation from the ideal behavior.

-- When Z ≠ 1, the gas is non-ideal and the departure of the value of Z from unity is a measure of the extent of non-ideality of the gas.
+- When Z ≠ 1, the departure of the value of Z from unity is a measure of the extent of non-ideality.

-- Zく1, the gas is a more compressible then ideal gas and when Z 〉1, the gas has less compressible then ideal gas.
+- Zく1, the gas is a more compressible then ideal gases, and when Z 〉1, less compressible then ideal gases.